Skip to main content

 trigger_params: [city]

-On the client side we have a listener for these triggers sent by the server.
-When a trigger is received by the client, we first check for the city parameter which indicates if the player asked for the population of a supported city.
+When a trigger is received by the client, this listener first checks for the city parameter which indicates if the player asked for the population of a supported city.

 void OnDataRetrievalBotServerTrigger(string triggerName, Dictionary<string, string> parameters)